haleyspeed/willow/readme.md

  - (leaf_conda) $ `conda install ipykernel`

 ## Running mountainsort.ipynb
-- Copy `mountainsort.ipynb` to the experiment directory
+- Copy `ms4_example.ipynb` to the experiment directory
 - Copy the `sorterfiles` folder (https://www.dropbox.com/sh/b23my6oonlw41y4/AAB4QojtxpJmplHOZ46Sm30ta?dl=0) into the experiment folder as a subfolder
 - Make another subfolder in your experiment's directory named `dataset`
   - Add your `raw.mda`, `geom.csv`, and `params.json` files to the `dataset` folder